k8snetworkplumbingwg/ovs-cni/docs/cni-plugin.md

 * `trunk` (optional): List of VLAN ID's and/or ranges of accepted VLAN ID's.
 * `ofport_request` (integer, optional): request a static OpenFlow port number in range 1 to 65,279
+* `interface_type` (string, optional): type of the interface belongs to ports. if value is "", ovs will use default interface of type 'internal'
 * `configuration_path` (optional): configuration file containing ovsdb socket file path, etc.